mayura-andrew/PollyPipe/README.md

 Developed a relational database system according to the ER diagram thatcreated (Used SQL DDL statements) and created a simple interface to insert, update and delete data in the database.
 Implemented proper security mechanisms in the developed database.

-Evaluated the database solution developed and its effectiveness with relevant to the user and system requirements identified, system security mechanisms (EX: -User groups, access permissions) and the maintenance of the database.